stijn-dejongh/lovecraft_public_domain/raw_converts/hd.md

 wind more violent than any previous blast snatched off the hats and wrenched the dripping umbrellas of the crowd.
-Nothing definite could be seen in the candleless night, though some upward-looking spectators thought they glimpsed a great spreading blur of denser blackness against the inky sky&mdash;something like a formless cloud of smoke that shot with meteor-like speed toward the east.
+Nothing definite could be seen in the candleless night, though some upward-looking spectators thought they glimpsed a great spreading blur of denser blackness against the inky sky--something like a formless cloud of smoke that shot with meteor-like speed toward the east.

   That was all.
 The watchers were half numbed with fright, awe, and discomfort,